-Hayfin Term Loan Facility
+Hayfin Term Loan Facility.

-On June 25, 2019, we entered into a \$195 million senior secured term loan facility agreement with funds managed by Hayfin Capital Management LLP, as lenders, among others.
-Our wholly-owned subsidiary, Borr Midgard Assets Ltd., is the borrower under the Hayfin Facility, which is guaranteed by Borr Drilling Limited and secured by mortgages over three of our jack-up rigs, pledges over shares of and related guarantees from certain of our rig-owning subsidiaries who provide this security as owners of the mortgaged rigs (collectively the "Ring Fenced Entities") and general assignments of rig insurances, certain rig earnings, charters, intragroup loans and management agreements from our related rig-owning subsidiaries.
-Our Hayfin Facility matures in June 2022 and bears interest at a rate of LIBOR plus a specified margin.
+On June 25, 2019, we entered into a \$195.0 million senior secured term loan facility agreement with funds managed by Hayfin Capital Management LLP, as lenders, among others.
+Our wholly-owned subsidiary, Borr Midgard Assets Ltd., is the borrower under the Hayfin Facility, which is guaranteed by Borr Drilling Limited and secured by mortgages over three of our jack-up rigs, pledges over shares of and related guarantees from certain of our rig-owning subsidiaries who provide this security as owners of the mortgaged rigs (collectively the "Ring Fenced Entities") and general assignments of rig insurances, certain rig earnings, charters, intra-group loans and management agreements from our related rig-owning subsidiaries.
+Our Hayfin Facility originally matured in June 2022.
+Following amendments to the loan agreements with conditions which were fulfilled in January 2021 the lenders agreed to defer the maturity date to January 2023.
 The Hayfin Facility agreement includes a make-whole obligation if repaid during the first twelve months and, thereafter, a fee for early prepayment and final repayment.
-As of December 31, 2019, our Hayfin Facility was fully drawn.
+As of December 31, 2020, the facility was fully drawn and we had \$195.0 million outstanding under our Hayfin Facility.
+The facility bears interest at a rate of LIBOR plus a specified margin.